ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 Structural result files
 =======================

-This section details how to access structural results using the legacy ``Solution`` object.
+You can use the legacy ``Solution`` object to access structural results.

 After loading a ``Solution`` object from a structural analysis result (RST) file, you can query these ``Result`` objects: